 "Henri Deplis was by birth a native of the Grand Duchy of Luxemburg.
 On maturer reflection he became a commercial traveller.
-His business activities frequently took him beyond the limits of the Grand Duchy, and he was stopping in a small town of Northern Italy when news reached him from home that a legacy from a distant and deceased relative had fallen to his share.
+His business activities frequently took him beyond the limits of the Grand Duchy, and he was stopping in a small town of Northern Italy when news reached him from home that a $legacy^2$ from a distant and deceased relative his circumstances were decidedly impoverished, and for the sum of six hundred francs he 15gladly undertook to cover his client's back, from the collar-bone down to the waistline, with a glowing representation of the Fall of Icarus.3 The design, when finally developed, was a slight disappointment to Monsieur Deplis, who had suspected Icarus of being a fortress taken by Wallenstein in the Thirty Years' War, but he was more than satisfied with the execution of the work, which was acclaimed by all who had the privilege of seeing it as Pincini's masterpiece.

+10 had fallen to his share.

 "It was not a large legacy, even from the modest standpoint of Henri Deplis, but it impelled him towards some seemingly harmless extravagances.
 In particular it led him to patronise local art as represented by the tattoo-needles of Signor Andreas Pincini.
-Signor Pincini was, perhaps, the most brilliant master of tattoo craft that Italy had ever known, but his circumstances were decidedly impoverished, and for the sum of six hundred francs he gladly undertook to cover his client's back, from the collar-bone down to the waistline, with a glowing representation of the Fall of Icarus.
-The design, when finally developed, was a slight disappointment to Monsieur Deplis, who had suspected Icarus of being a fortress taken by Wallenstein in the Thirty Years' War, but he was more than satisfied with the execution of the work, which was acclaimed by all who had the privilege of seeing it as Pincini's masterpiece.
+Signor Pincini was, perhaps, the most brilliant master of tattoo craft that Italy had ever known, but

 "It was his greatest effort, and his last.
-Without even waiting to be paid, the illustrious craftsman departed this life, and was buried under an ornate tombstone, whose winged cherubs would have afforded singularly little scope for the exercise of his favourite art.
-There remained, however, the widow Pincini, to whom the six hundred francs were due.
+Without even waiting to be paid, the illustrious craftsman departed this life, and was buried under an ornate tombstone, whose winged cherubs would have afforded singularly little scope4 for the exercise of his favourite art.

+- 25There remained, however, the widow Pincini, to whom the six hundred francs were due.
 And thereupon arose the great crisis in the life of Henri Deplis, traveller of commerce.
-The legacy, under the stress of numerous little calls on its substance, had dwindled to very insignificant proportions, and when a pressing wine bill and sundry other current accounts had been paid, there remained little more than 430 francs to offer to the widow.
-The lady was properly indignant, not wholly, as she volubly explained, on account of the suggested writing-off of 170 francs, but also at the attempt to depreciate the value of her late husband's acknowledged masterpiece.
+The legacy, under the stress of numerous little calls on its substance,5 had dwindled to very insignificant proportions, and when a pressing wine bill and sundry6 other current accounts had been paid, there remained little more than 430 francs to offer to the widow.
+The lady - was properly indignant, not wholly, as she volubly explained, on account of the suggested 30 writing-off of 170 francs, but also at the attempt to depreciate the value of her late husband's acknowledged masterpiece.
 In a week's time Deplis was obliged to reduce his offer to 405 francs, which circumstance fanned the widow's indignation into a fury.
 She cancelled the sale of the work of art, and a few days later Deplis learned with a sense of